How Do Low-Cost Government Loans Aid Economic Growth?

 Disaster Relief Loans

-These loans address the repercussions of natural and man-made disasters, helping farming, housing, and commercial sectors recover.
-They also cover circumstances where businesses are impacted by the military call-up of key personnel.
-Part of economic relief through the CARES Act, funds were channeled to the SBA's expanded Economic Injury Disaster Loan initiative for crisis-affected businesses.
+These loans mitigate the impact of natural or man-made disasters, aiding recovery in farming, housing, and commercial sectors.
+They also cater to businesses disrupted by military personnel call-ups.
+Part of economic aid via the CARES Act, funds supported the SBA’s Economic Injury Disaster Loan program for crisis-hit enterprises.

 What Are the Main Types of Government Loans?

-Major government loans cover education, agriculture, business, housing, veterans, and disaster relief.
+Principal government loans encompass education, agriculture, business, housing, veterans, and disaster relief.

 Is There a Way to Borrow Money From the Government?